rizahassan/twitter-coronavirus-bot/README.md

 ## How to use this project?

 1. Clone this repository to your local device.
+2. Install Python3 and pip.
+3. Install packages `pip install requests`
-2. Register and get approved for a Twitter Developer Account at www.developer.twitter.com. \*Decide whether to use a personal account or create a separate Twitter account.
+4. Register and get approved for a Twitter Developer Account at www.developer.twitter.com. \*Decide whether to use a personal account or create a separate Twitter account.
-3. Create an App on your Twitter Dev Acc.
+5. Create an App on your Twitter Dev Acc.
-4. Get the app's Consumer key and Security key.
+6. Get the app's Consumer key and Security key.
 Then, update the variables to the right keys. \*Variables are defined in the project
-5. Run the project :
+7. Run the project :

 E.g.
 `python3 reply.py`